FinnLeWeirdo/biomemakeover.github.io/content/mushrooms.md

 Mycelium Sprouts generate in the mushroom fields biome.
 Shears are required to harvest them.
 These are purely decorative blocks.

 ## Mycelium Roots
 Mycelium Roots generate in the mushroom fields biome.
-These are purely decorative blocks.
+These are purely decorative as blocks, but can be combined with cobblestone or stone brick to create Blighted Stone Bricks/Cobblestone.